voytas/z80-go-zx/README.md

 | 1  | 0  | 1  |    0     |
 | 1  | 1  | 0  |    0     |

-However when carry happened from bit 3 to bit 4 then result would be r4 + carry:
+However when carry occurred from bit 3 to bit 4 then result would be r4 + carry:
 | a4 | b4 | r4 | a4^b4^r4 |
 |:--:|:--:|:--:|:--------:|
 | 0  | 0  | 1  |    1     |